Nimai95/Project-3-Blockchain/README.md

 ### Terms
-- Lender: A Lender/ Bank / Financial Institutions have capital/money and want to lend out money to earn the interest.
+- Lender: A Lender/Bank/Financial Institutions have capital/money and want to lend out money to earn the interest.
 Raising capital via crowdsale
 - Borrower: An individual has an asset and want to borrow money, willing to put asset as collateral

 ### Real application